kontent-ai/model-generator-js/README.md

 ## CLI Configuration

-- `projectId` - Id of the Kontent project
+- `projectId` - Id of the Kontent.ai project
 - `apiKey`- Management API Key
 - `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.
 - `addTimestamp`- Indicates if timestamp is added to generated models